finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 **a.
 Mobile access**

 You can access your Account and carry out transactions through the Finaptic App.
-National Bank of Canada does not provide the services on the Finaptic mobile application and is not responsible for them, or any loss, harm or damage of any kind you may suffer as a result of using the Finaptic App and associated services.
+NATSOLUTION does not provide the services on the Finaptic mobile application and is not responsible for them, or any loss, harm or damage of any kind you may suffer as a result of using the Finaptic App and associated services.

 **b.
 Card access**